 The duo envisioned an airy, modern abode that would play well with its traditional neighbors.
 A friend’s referral led them to architect Mark McInturff.
 “When we met Mark and saw his work, his focus on symmetry and clean lines spoke to us,” says the husband.
 McInturff joined the team that already included builder Tim O’Hare—whom the wife encountered when walking by one of his Rehoboth projects—and interior designer Sharon Kleinman.

-McInturff got to work on a design concept that instantly resonated with the owners.
+McInturff got to work on an effective web design concept that instantly resonated with the owners.
 His three-story plan encompasses two gabled forms connected by an open, glass-enclosed volume.
 The ground level houses a gym, office, game room and guest accommodations—including a six-bed “dorm” for the owners’ son and his buddies.
 On the second floor, the voluminous kitchen and breakfast room, dining room, living room and screened porch capture lofty beach views—as do the son’s junior suite and the master suite, perched on the third floors of the north and south volumes, respectively.
 Additional guest rooms and a media room are situated on the second level, facing the street.
 Connecting the three floors are a floating staircase and a glass elevator, which ascends to a roof deck complete with hot tub, outdoor TV and fire feature.

 With neighboring homes only 20 feet away, establishing privacy on the tight lot was a challenge.
 “My approach is always to screen the neighbors,” notes McInturff, who bumped out the southern wing of the home to hide the adjacent property.
 This shift created the perfect space for the deck and infinity-edge pool.
 “When you’re on the deck or porch,” the architect marvels, “all you see is people on the beach and the ocean—and nothing on the sides.”